top of page

 Franklin Hileman

-Franklin is a former prosecutor, construction litigator, Manager of Intergovernmental Affairs for the City of Hallandale Beach, and National Manager of Governmental Affairs for a Fortune 500 company where he testified and lobbied in 38 states and managed government affairs efforts for the remainder of the states..
+Franklin is a former prosecutor, construction litigator, Manager of Intergovernmental Affairs for the City of Hallandale Beach, and National Manager of Governmental Affairs for a Fortune 500 company where he testified and lobbied in 38 states and managed government affairs efforts for the remainder of the states.
 He and his wife Karen have one daughter living in New York City and two daughters living in Washington, DC.
+Franklin and Karen are currently building a home on Amelia Island as their long term retirement residence.

 John Hart